dearhive/MashShare/readme.txt

 = 3.5.9 =
 * Fix: Better wording for gdpr complicance in its settings
 * Fix: Do not output any open graph tags if share options meta box is disabled
+* Fix: Prevent facebook popup opening twice and causing chrome blocker
+* New: Integration of twitcount.com to get twitter shares back

 = 3.5.8 =
 * New: Compatible up to WordPress 5.0.3